onflow/hybrid-custody-scaffold/README.md

 ## Configure CapabilityFilter & CapabilityFactory Resources

 As noted in the full docs, the `HybridCustody` contract supports restricted access delegation.
-This means developers are empowered to define limitations on the level of access a parent account can have on an app-managed Hybrid Custody accounts.
+This means developers are empowered to define limitations on the level of access a parent account can have on app-managed Hybrid Custody accounts.

 Constructs in `CapabilityFilter` and `CapabilityFactory` contracts are utilized to define and enforce the Capability